Provision a SQL Server virtual machine in Azure

 On the Azure Management Portal, at the bottom left of the web page, click +NEW, click COMPUTE, click VIRTUAL MACHINE, and then click FROM GALLERY.

 On the Choose an Image page, click SQL SERVER.
 Then select a SQL Server image.
 Click the next arrow at the bottom right of the page.

-For the most up-to-date information on the supported SQL Server images on Azure, see Getting Started with SQL Server in Azure Virtual Machines topic in the SQL Server in Azure Virtual Machines documentation set.
+For the most up-to-date information on the supported SQL Server images on Azure, see SQL Server on Azure Virtual Machines Overview.

 If you have a virtual machine created by using the platform image SQL Server Evaluation edition, you cannot upgrade it to a per-minute paid edition image in the gallery.
 You can choose one of the following two options: